By Hsuan-Tien Lin, Ismini Lourentzou, Piotr Koniusz, Yarin Gal, NeurIPS 2023 Workshop Chairs

-- Workshops should allow for the choice of attendance based on content.
+- Workshops should have a clear and well-communicated agenda or schedule that outlines the topics and speakers to be presented, to provide attendees with the ability to choose which talks or sessions they want to attend based on the content being presented.
 Good workshops will put talk titles up publicly before site publication and note the archival status of their submissions.
 Organizers should articulate how they will do this.

 - Organizing a workshop is a complex task, and proposals should outline the organizational experience and skills of the proposed organizers (as a team).
 We encourage junior researchers to be involved in workshop organization but prefer some collective experience in organizing a complex event.